qduaty/zegarbcd/README.md

 ![obraz](https://github.com/user-attachments/assets/6c44a794-dbb2-451f-bd8d-5cd7948a0db9)

 ## Experimental date for fun
 Date can be seen by single clicking on the icon and lasts for 5 seconds.
+The date on screenshot is Monday, 9.09.

 ![date representation](https://github.com/user-attachments/assets/f44a3339-2ee6-4301-9b40-5d1a6ade1dc3)